Logarithms are everywhere. Ever use the following phrases?

 We geeks love this phrase.
 It means roughly "10x difference" but just sounds cooler than "1 digit larger".

 In computers, where everything is counted with bits (1 or 0), each bit has a doubling effect (not 10x).
-So going from 8 to 16 bits is “8 orders of magnitude” or 2^8 = 256 times larger.
-(These bit sizes refers to the amount of memory available, not the processor speed).
-Going from 16 to 32 bits means 16 orders of magnitude, or 2^16 ~ 65,536 times larger.
+So going from 8 to 16 bits is "8 orders of magnitude" or 28 = 256 times larger. ("Larger" in this case refers to the amount of memory that can be addressed.)
+Going from 16 to 32 bits means an extra 16 orders of magnitude, or 216 ~ 65,536 times more memory that can be addressed.

 How do we figure out growth rates?
 A country doesn't intend to grow at 8.56% per year.
 You look at the GDP one year and the GDP the next, and take the logarithm to find the implicit growth rate.